f5devcentral/f5-agility-labs-automation/docs/class02/module1/lab1.rst

 #.
 In order to install Declarative Onboarding using the VSCode extension we
    need to add our BIG-IP devices to VSCode.

+   Select the VS Code access method on the Client Ubuntu server.
    Within the VSCode window click on the ``F5 Extension icon`` then click the ``+`` in the ``F5 HOSTS`` window.